Brock Osweiler: Early life

 Born in Coeur d'Alene, Idaho, on November 22, 1990, Osweiler was raised by his parents, Kathy and John Osweiler, in Kalispell, Montana.
 Osweiler attended Flathead High School.
 His older brother, Tanner, played college football in the National Association of Intercollegiate Athletics (NAIA) at Montana Tech in Butte.
-Their father received scholarship offers to play football at Montana and Montana State but ultimately chose to enter the military out of high school.
+John received scholarship offers to play football at Montana and Montana State, but ultimately chose to enter the military out of high school.

 Osweiler played both football and basketball; football was the dominant sport in Montana, so he traveled to neighboring states to play for Amateur Athletic Union (AAU) basketball teams in Portland, Oregon, and Seattle, Yakima, and Spokane, Washington.
 In 2006, after his freshman year of high school, Osweiler committed to Gonzaga University in Spokane to play basketball, but later decided to focus on playing college football.
-As a senior, he was the 2008–09 Gatorade Player of the Year in football for Montana after he completed 189 of 303 passes for 2,703 yards and 29 touchdowns; Osweiler also rushed for 700 yards on 162 carries with 13 touchdowns.
+As a senior, he was the 2008–09 Gatorade Player of the Year in football for Montana after completing 189 of 303 passes for 2,703 yards and 29 touchdowns; Osweiler also rushed 162 times for 700 yards and 13 touchdowns.